 Let’s start at the top!

 Do you believe I already had all of these organizers?
 I’m surprised and a little horrified at how many of them were not in use until now.The top shelves are items I’m collecting/saving for future projects.
-I turned the logo side of the freebie shopping tote bag toward the wall for a uniform look.
-I tied labels the hanging loop so um, yeeeeah it was by functional design and not by happy accident.
+I put a series of square bottom reusable shopping tote bags similar to these into use as storage cube for stencils, bottle caps, and blank surfaces.
+I tied hanging labels the hanging loop so I know what's what. so um, yeeeeah it was by functional design and not by happy accident.

 Poor me.
 I have a bunch of empty vases because Husband likes to surprise me with flowers.
 Now they store wine corks while they (and the corks) wait for the next opportunity to shine.